- Cordillera Region

 Automated Teller Machines (ATMs) are commonly found inside malls but it’s always safer to transact in ATMs in banks.

-Aside from the vibrant culture, warm and hospitable people, and scenic spots, another advantage of the Philippines over its neighboring Asia countries is its English-speaking population, making it easier for foreigners to travel around the country.
+Aside from the vibrant Philippine tourism geography and culture, warm and hospitable people, and scenic spots, another advantage of the Philippines over its neighboring Asia countries is its English-speaking population, making it easier for foreigners to travel around the country.

 The majority of Filipinos know how to speak and understand better English and so conversing with tourists isn’t such a big challenge.
 If you need anything or need to ask for directions, you’ll most likely get the answer you need and find Filipinos always willing to help.